unegma/unegma-legal/Ts&Cs.md

 Any of the Client's data stored on the Service Provider's systems is encrypted and uses strong passwords.
 The Service Provider uses 2FA extensively where possible.

+We will not hold any personal details of users so as to comply with GDPR requirements, this will be the responsibility of the Client or GDPR approved Third Party.

 ## Payment Terms:
 Invoices are payable within 30 days or as agreed otherwise.
 Interest may be charged on overdue payments at a rate of 8% p.a. above the base rate of the Bank of England.
 A non-refundable deposit of 20% is required upfront for fixed-term projects.